SiegeEngineers/WololoKingdoms/README.md

 ## Special thanks
 - Apre for the genieutils library
 - Tapsa for Advanced Genie Editor
+- Jineapple for helping with the Rise of the Rajas conversion and convenience features
 - Alqualunte for advices and testing
 - CheeseOnToast for making his [A.I](http://aok.heavengames.com/blacksmith/showfile.php?fileid=12236&f=&st=10&ci=) compatible with this project
-- The Forgotten Empires team for two great expansions
+- The Forgotten Empires team for three great expansions